 Principle Principle finding Exception standard reference Notable practice Why 1.
 Governance Standards met N/A N/A N/A 2.
 Staff Standards met N/A N/A N/A 3.
 Premises Standards met N/A N/A N/A 4.
-Services, including medicines management Standards met 4.2 Good practice The pharmacy supplies medicines safely to people with appropriate advice to ensure they are used correctly.
-The pharmacy keeps detailed records of any conversations it has with other healthcare providers about people's medicine and health which ensures continuity of care.
-5. Equipment and facilities Standards met N/A N/A N/A
+Services, including medicines management Standards met N/A N/A N/A 5.
+Equipment and facilities Standards met N/A N/A N/A

-Principle 1 - Governance Standards met
+Principle 1 - Governance ✓ Standards met

 The pharmacy takes appropriate steps to identify and manage its risks.
 Team members record any mistakes they make and review them to identify the cause.
 The pharmacy team then makes the necessary changes to stop mistakes from happening again.
-The pharmacy has adequate written procedures in place to help ensure that its team members work safely.
+The pharmacy has written procedures in place to help ensure that its team members work safely.
+And these procedures are reviewed and updated regularly.
 The pharmacy responds appropriately when it receives feedback.
 It has the required insurance in place to cover its services.
 And it keeps all of the records required by law.
 The pharmacy keeps people's private information safe and explains how it will be used.
-Pharmacy team members know how to protect the safety of vulnerable people.
+Pharmacy team members know how to protect the safety of vulnerable people and take appropriate action when they have concerns about people's welfare.

-The pharmacy had processes in place to identify, manage and reduces its risks.
+The pharmacy had adequate processes in place to identify, manage and reduce its risks.
 It had completed a risk assessment on all the services it provided.
 And a business continuity plan was in place.
 The pharmacy had standard operating procedures (SOPs) which were regularly reviewed by the superintendent pharmacist's (SI) team.
-The SOPs were gradually being transferred to an online portal, which team members found easy to access.
-Each team member had record of which SOPs they had read.
+The SOPs were gradually being transferred to an online portal and each team member had a personal account showing SOPs relevant to their role.
 The SOPs reflected how the pharmacy team worked.
 The SOPs had been updated to reflect changes made to processes during the COVID-19 pandemic.
 The pharmacy team could describe the activities that could not be undertaken in the absence of the responsible pharmacist (RP).
 Team members had clear lines of accountabilities and were clear on their job role.
 The pharmacy had a document listing the roles and responsibilities of each team member.